Covid-19 Help & Advice for Tenants

 The NHS Test & Trace programme has been running since 28th May.

 Your rent is still payable, in order to avoid accruing arrears.
-Please inform us as soon as possible if you cannot pay, so that we can set up a payment plan.
+Please inform us as soon as possible if you experiencing issues, so that we can set up a payment plan.
 Any arrears are still owed.
-The government has said that you cannot be evicted for six months if you don’t pay.

 Renting a Room